Purp1eW0lf/Blue-Team-Notes/README.md

 ![image](https://user-images.githubusercontent.com/44196051/148921953-725bc874-0d30-4eb1-92c4-86714d947c90.png)

+#### Hunt LNKs at scale

-This will output a LOT, however.
+This above will output a LOT, however.
 You may want to only show results for anything LastModified after a certain date.
 Lets ask to only see things modified in the year 2022 onwards

 ```powershell
 Get-CimInstance Win32_ShortcutFile |